 Add Interactive Items to R Shiny Dashboards

 To add a more interactive plot to our dashboards we can use “plotly” R package.
 In this example, we will use it to present the relation between the weight of a car and miles per gallon.
 We decided on a scatter plot since it can provide additional information.
 We marked the number of cylinders by color and the quarter-mile time by the size of the points:

 Note that we used

-DT package to render the table on the server side:
+DT package to render the table on the server-side:

-and display it in the second tab:
+And now display it on the second tab:

 The dashboard looks pretty good by this point.
 But let’s change the visuals by altering the dashboard theme.
 You can find a list of available themes on the Semantic Forest website – the